Flynn effect: Schooling

+Test familiarity

 Another explanation is an increased familiarity of the general population with tests and testing.
 For example, children who take the very same IQ test a second time usually gain five or six points.
 However, this seems to set an upper limit on the effects of test sophistication.
 One problem with this explanation and others related to schooling is that in the US, the groups with greater test familiarity show smaller IQ increases.

-Early intervention programs have shown mixed results.
-Some preschool (ages 3–4) intervention programs like "Head Start" do not produce lasting changes of IQ, although they may confer other benefits.
-The "Abecedarian Early Intervention Project", an all-day program that provided various forms of environmental enrichment to children from infancy onward, showed IQ gains that did not diminish over time.
-The IQ difference between the groups, although only five points, was still present at age 12.
-Not all such projects have been successful.
-Also, such IQ gains can diminish until age 18.